-I also tested WP Rocket against 3 top free cache plugins and while they all do a great job, WP Rocket gave me way better results in Pingdom (.4s load times).
+I tested WP Rocket against 3 top free cache plugins and while they all do a great job, WP Rocket gave me the best results in Pingdom (.4s load times).
 Your cache plugin and hosting are 2 main speed factors so it’s definitely worth the $39.
-Configuring the right WP Rocket settings with Cloudflare + MaxCDN can fix over 20 items in Pingdom… I will help you do that.
+Configuring the right WP Rocket settings with Cloudflare + MaxCDN can fix over 20 items in Pingdom and GTmetrix.
+So let’s do that :)

-I’m going to show you how to configure the WP Rocket settings are WAY easier to configure than W3 Total Cache and they update the changelog regularly so you’ll actually get ongoing updates.
-If you have any questions (or want to share your new load time), drop me a comment.
+The WP Rocket settings are WAY easier to configure than W3 Total Cache and they update the changelog regularly so you’ll actually get ongoing updates.
+If you have questions (or want to share your new load time), drop me a comment.
 WP Rocket also has documentation which I reference throughout the guide.
 Good luck – remember to benchmark those Pingdom scores!

 1. WP Rocket Vs. Other Cache Plugins